blendax78/memegenerator/README.md

 To install the Alfred-Workflow, you just have to Open it.

+## Code Update

+Make sure to set the img_path variable to the full path of the memegenerator directory.

 ## Command-Line Usage

 The memegenerator.py uses images with the extension `.jpg` in the same folder it is in.